ISODev23/KickApiISO/README.md

 ```

 ## Usage

+The only change made was replacing requests with cloudscraper because the Kick website was redirecting to a CAPTCHA.

 Integrate the KickApi into your Python project with ease:
 ### Fetch Channel Data
 The KickAPI package allows you to fetch detailed information about a Kick channel effortlessly.
 The example code below demonstrates how to use KickAPI to retrieve and display channel data.